RobMisener/Game-User-Interface/README.md

 # Game User Interface - C++

 ## Installation:
-Clone and run with Visual Studio.
-The source code is not currently on GitHub - I am removing all unnecessary classes and functions that do not specifically relate to the GUI, but it will be up shortly.
-I am trying to skim down the code from about 15,000 lines to about 2000 and perferably less as much of the code currently has other functions and classes for features that are not specifically related to the UI.
-I will probably post those specififc parts later in digestible chunks that may help people working on specific elements.
-But regardless, this should all be up shortly.
+Source code will be up shortly - I am removing all unnecessary classes and functions that do not specifically relate to the GUI, there are some ghost classes / functions that need to be cleaned up and there are functions and classes for features I have made that are not specifically related to the UI.
+I will probably post those specififc parts later in digestible chunks so people can see the individual elements and so the huge folder size can be broken up across different repos.

 ## Overview:
 Solo project built initially as a console application.
 The graphics/sprites/ and layout were created by myself in Blender/Gimp/Photoshop using
 3d models which were flattened into 2d sprites and then coded into the program using a hardware abstraction layer, specifically SDL (Simple Direct Media Layer).

 <p align="center"> <https://www.libsdl.org/download-2.0.php"> <img width = "300px" src="https://upload.wikimedia.org/wikipedia/ru/2/26/SDL_logo.png" /> </a> </p>